Get Early Access to NVIDIA B200 With 30,000 Free Cloud Credits

 Memory Variants

-The NVIDIA A100 is available in two variants – 40GB and 80GB of memory.
+The NVIDIA A100 is available in two variants: 40GB and 80GB of memory.
 The 80GB HBM2e (High Bandwidth Memory) variant is capable of running simulations in around 4 hours and delivering fastest GPU memory bandwidth of over 2TB/s.

 Contrast to A100 & H100, the NVIDIA L40S is available only with 48GB of GDDR6 memory.
-The variant is specifically designed for handling complex graphics-intensive applications, complex AI models, large datasets, and more.
+The variant is specifically designed for handling complex graphics-intensive applications, complex AI models, large datasets and more.

 Multi-Instance GPU (MIG)

 For starters, Multi-Instance GPU (MIG) technology lets you partition a single GPU into a number of completely isolated instances.
-Hence, each GPU instance operates independently and efficiently, with dedicated resources like CUDA cores, compute cores, memory, Cache, etc.
+Hence, each GPU instance operates independently and efficiently, with dedicated resources like CUDA cores, compute cores, memory, cache and more.

 A100 and H100 both support the MIG technology.
 However, MIG is disabled by default and needs to be configured by the user/administrator.
 The A100 was the very first GPU by NVIDIA with the MIG support.
 On NVIDIA A100, you can spin up to 7 independent instances per GPU.